Ryan5453/demucs/docs/api.md

 - `split` - Whether to split the audio into chunks.
 - `split_size` - The size of each chunk in seconds.
 - `split_overlap` - The overlap between split chunks.
 - `progress_callback` - A callback function to receive progress updates.
+View the [Progress Callbacks](#progress-callbacks) section for more information.
 - `use_only_stem` - If specified, perform the separation using only the specialized model for this stem.
 In most cases you should use `only_load` when creating the `Separator` instance instead of this.

-> [!NOTE]
-> The `Separator` API operates silently by default and never prints to stdout.
-If you need progress updates, use the callback system described in the [Progress Callbacks](#progress-callbacks) section.

 ## SeparatedSources